 The best Ethernet cables for gaming make sure that your connection is fast, and protected.
 That means adequate shielding, as well as high bandwidth.
 You can run them through walls, under carpets, or through cable management systems to make them neat and tidy, and even hide them from view entirely, too.

 You need to make sure you get the right kind of Ethernet cable, however.
 Older cables won’t provide enough bandwidth to ensure your gaming latency isn’t affected, and they lack the kind of shielding to protect the integrity of your gaming signal.
+While this might not be too noticeable if you have a slow internet connection, if you want to run a Gigabit or even faster internet connection, you’ll need a top-tier Ethernet cable to take full advantage.

 Here’s everything you need to know about picking the right Ethernet cable for you.